IRS Forms

 Reasonable comp reminder for S corps

 This guide focuses on when and how to attach 1125‑E, but do not skip the reasonable compensation analysis.
 The 1120‑S instructions remind you that officer payments must be treated as wages to the extent they represent reasonable pay for services.
-If you are paying distributions without reasonable wages, fix it before filing.
+If you are paying distributions without reasonable wages, fix it before filing (the IRS routinely recharacterizes shareholder‑officer distributions as wages and assesses back payroll tax, interest, and penalties – it is one of the top S‑corp audit triggers).

 Real‑world examples